bradley-woods/tech230-aws/aws-ec2-automation.md

     ![Sample app running in browser](images/aws-app-page.png)

 14. The next steps would be to copy and paste the provisioning script into the 'User data' section under 'Advanced details' when launching an EC2 instance, so the sample app will be up and running when it has initialised.

+---

+It is important to note that the database server should be up and running and pre-configured before the app server starts up, this is so when the app installs it can connect with the MongoDB database and retrieve the data it needs.